srobo/volunteer-emails/SR2022/2021-09-26-start-of-comp-cycle.md

 If you have any contacts in companies who may be able to sponsor us, feel free to reach out or pass the contact details to someone on the fundraising team

-### Infrastruture Team
+### Infrastructure Team

 Maintain the technical infrastructure required to support the activities of Student Robotics.
 Led by: Peter Law, Jake Howard

-The infrastructure team will be meeting on a monthly basis with the meeting details avaliable on the SR calendar.
+The infrastructure team will be meeting on a monthly basis with the meeting details available on the SR calendar.
 If you're interested in what the team will get up to, feel free to join the [#infrastructure](https://studentrobotics.slack.com/archives/C02BXUAK33M) channel in Slack.
 If you'd like to get more involved in the team then please respond to [our poll](https://doodle.com/poll/ncivi35z5wxm2qbn) to help us find a regular time slot.

 ## Student Robotics 2022 Competition